beckylakes/jet-coding-test/README.md

 ### Future scope improvements
 * **Enhance Functionality and UI**:
   - Optimise code organisation and readability
+  - Fix double-rendering on first loadup of fetched data
   - Auto-detect with geolocation API to suggest nearby restaurants to user on page load (note: considerations for user security/privacy)
   - Sort and filter options (e.g. by rating, by cuisine, by name etc.)
   - Add loading spinner/skeletons during API data fetching